 KINSALE–GARINISH ISLAND–KILLARNEY

-Heaven on Earth GARINISH ISLAND [LOCAL FAVORITE] Private boat crossing followed by a walk of the island.
-RING OF KERRY Panoramic drive around part of Ireland’s spectacular southwestern peninsula.
+Heaven on Earth Board your [LOCAL FAVORITE] private boat for the short crossing to Garinish Island in Bantry Bay, followed by a walk in between the flowering trees and shrubs of this lush, tropical island.
+Then, a panoramic drive around part of Ireland’s spectacular southwest peninsula, the Ring of Kerry, before arriving in the vibrant town of Killarney.
 (B) 100 mi / 158 km LOCAL FAVORITE PICTURE PERFECT In the sheltered harbour of Glengarriff in Southwest Ireland’s Bantry Bay lies a place called heaven by frequent visitor, George Bernard Shaw.
 Stepping off your private boat onto the slip here, you’ll soon discover why this lush garden island and home to the historic Bryce house has enamored generations of visitors, including mystery author Agatha Christie.
 Explore this horticultural heaven with a walk through one of the most renowned gardens in Europe.

 Day 11